 Velocity, Flow Rate and Conservation

-• Velocity: plotting profiles, Poiseuille’s Law, no-slip boundary condition (BC), inlet profiles
+• Velocity: no-slip boundary condition (BC), Poiseuille’s Law, inlet profiles, plotting profiles

-• Flow through a surface: face areas, face zones, calculating areas, flow rates, discharge coefficient
+• Flow through a surface: face areas, face zones, flow rates, discharge coefficient

 • Conservation of mass: derivation, incompressibility, fluxes, intensive and extensive properties

-• Mathematics: vectors, inner product, Gauss’s theorem, divergence
+• Mathematics: vectors, inner product, Gauss’s theorem, gradient, divergence

 Forces